Emman-B/DataStructures-And-Algorithms/Java/README.md

 I used JUnit (v5.7.0) for writing unit tests.

 ## Directory Structure
 All of the implementations are in the `src/com/github/emman_b/` directory.
+There are separate directories for Data Structures and Algorithms.

-All of the tests are in the `test/com/github/emman_b`
+All of the tests are in the `test/com/github/emman_b`.
+This also contains separate directories for Data Structures and Algorithms.

 ## Usage (Running the Tests)